ScamSpot for Business

 Each tool below paste suspicious text and returns risk indicators, a verification checklist, and escalation steps.
 None of them verify the vendor or bank account; they help you slow down and verify independently.

-• Vendor Bank-Change Verification - run a bank-change request through a structured BEC checklist.
+• Vendor Bank-Change Check - run a payment-detail update through a structured BEC checklist before changing master data.

 • Verify Vendor Email - check sender domain, reply-to mismatch, and impersonation indicators.